Ujjalt/ujjaltimshina/awards\/test.md

   <p>
-    I am including this small school-level recognition because, for me, it meant much more than the certificate itself.
+    I am including this small school-level recognition because, for me, it meant much more and this is the reason behind who I'm right now.
 In 2015, when I was in Class 9, I was considered a rather poor student.
 I had even failed Science and somehow managed to pass the class, so I remember feeling quite dumb at the time.
 That same year, my school announced an essay competition.
 We were asked to write an essay at home, in our own